abhiram-kalyan/abhiram-kalyan/README.md

 ###🔭 I’m currently working on Web development
 - 👯 I’m looking to collaborate on Designing Web applications
 - 🤔 I’m looking for help with React
-- 💬 Ask me about JS
+- 💬 Ask me about Java
 - 📫 How to reach me: Mail: abhiramkalyan9@gmail.com